plantp0t/book-tracker/README.md

 - No CloudWatch Alarm coverage for total function failure.
 Currently only per-book failures inside the loop are caught and reported
 - No automated tests
 - Book list must be managed manually via the DynamoDB console; a small script or API for adding books would reduce friction at larger scale
-- Email notifications (SES) were abandoned due to DMARC alignment failures when sending from a non-owned domain; revisiting this would require a verified custom domain
+- Email notifications (SES) were abandoned due to DMARC alignment failures when sending from a non-owned domain.
+Revisiting this would require a verified custom domain

 ---